kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 M(\eta) = (1-\eta)^{-\rho^*},
 $$

-where $\rho^* = 3.29$ is [prime resonance constant](/golden-ratio-and-prime-resonance-in-quantum-transport), quantifies energy multiplication required for maintenance:
+where $\rho^* = 4\pi\varphi^2/10 \approx 3.29$ is the [universal coupling constant](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) from the constraint eigenvalue framework, quantifies energy multiplication required for maintenance:

 - At $\eta = 0.01$ (bacteria): $M = 1.03$ (minimal overhead)
 - At $\eta = 0.10$ (humans): $M = 1.51$ (moderate overhead)